Troutt025/Troutt025.github.io/index.md

 I met my course objectives planned with each enhancement, as well as made an extra enhancement I had not initially planned.
 I was able to include my original algorithms for multiplication while adding algorithms for underflow handling and user input validation.

 In the process of enhancing this artifact I was met with a few challenges, some self-induced.
 I had to come up with an algorithm for solving the issue of underflow in the multiplication function, as I had overflow handled and had not yet attempted underflow.
 A simple mistake in checking against the numerical max of a short made it where anytime a negative number was input the program would automatically underflow.
-I was able to quickly fix this once I realized I should be checking against the
+I was able to quickly fix this once I realized I should be checking against the numerical minimum instead.
+I also wanted the user to be able to input whatever number they wished for multiplication and division, which caused its own problems.
+I know users should not be able to input whatever they want without some kind of validation, so I had to create an algorithm for checking user input to ensure the program's security.

 * * *